irfanykywz/irfanykywz.github.io/content/journal/_index.md

 ---
-title: My Journal
+title: My Journey
-description: Personal thoughts, reflections, and daily experiences as a software engineer
+description: A journal of personal thoughts, reflections, and experiences shaping my purpose.
 ---